sagemathinc/cowasm/README.md

 ## What's the goal?

 Our **initial goal** is to create a WebAssembly build of the core Python and dependent packages, which runs both on the command line with Node.js and in the major web browsers \(via npm modules that you can include via webpack\).
-It should also be relatively easy to _build from source_ on both Linux and MacOS \(x86_64 and aarch64\) and to easily run the cpython test suite,_ with a clearly defined supported list of passing tests.
+This is done.
+It should also be relatively easy to _build from source_ on both Linux and MacOS \(x86\_64 and aarch64\) and to easily run the cpython test suite,\_ with a clearly defined supported list of passing tests.
 The compilation system is based on [Zig](https://ziglang.org/), which provides excellent caching and cross compilation, and each package is built using make.

 ## How does CoWasm compare to Emscripten and Pyodide?